arirosenfeld/AriBlueStampPortfolio/index.md

   }

 }
-// the buzzer plays if the gas level is awful
+// the buzzer plays if the gas level is very bad
   // if (gasLevel > 225) {
   //   tone(buzzerPin, 440);
   //   delay(1000);